manuelpenazuniga/bnb-chain-zero2hero-bootcamp/readme.md

 ## **Bootcamp Material**

-In this repository are all the homework and class work files used in the Bootcamp **BNB Chain Zero2Hero**
+In this repository you will find all the files of assignments and class work used in the **BNB Chain Zero2Hero** Bootcamp, organized by [Encode Club](https://www.encode.club/) and presented by [Extropy](https://extropy.io/)

 1. Course Introduction / Blockchain / Cryptography